Robert Cecil Palmer Secondary School: Science fair achievements

-Destination Imagination (DI) Achievements
+Destination Imagination (DI) achievements

 Destination Imagination is a volunteer-led, educational non-profit organization that teaches 21st century skills and STEM principles to kindergarten through university level students through creative and collaborative problem-solving challenges.
 In the past, Palmer has won 1st and 2nd in 2014, 2013, 2010, 2009, and 2006 Destination Imagination British Columbia Provincial Tournament.
 The team is most notable for their Instant Challenge excellence, which Palmer had earned 2 consecutive gold medals at the Provincial level.

-Mathematical Competition Achievements
+Mathematical competition achievements

 Palmer students enrolled in Enriched Math or Pre-Calculus courses are encouraged to take part in the various math contests that occur annually.
 Palmer also houses a Junior and Senior Math Club which works on math contest problems and promotes interest in math.